Client Appreciation and Gifting Programs for Real Estate Agents

 • Hook: “You did the hard part and now you get to enjoy this home.
 I brought you something small to mark the moment.”

-• CTA: “Save my number as your real estate contact so you can text me first any time a question pops up.”
+• CTA: “Save my number as your real estate contact so you can text me first any time a house question pops up.”

 Timing and channel